kuzzleio/sdk-javascript/doc/7/getting-started/react/standalone/index.md

 <<< ./snippets/App.js.snippet:6[js]

-The function `fetchMessage()` will [search](/sdk/js/7/controllers/document/search) for the first hundred newest messages and store them in our array, before subscribing to changes in the messages collection.
+The `fetchMessage()` function will [search](/sdk/js/7/controllers/document/search) for the first hundred newest messages and store them in our array.
 We called it in the `valid()` function we created above.

 <<< ./snippets/App.js.snippet:7[js]